 Kip Samoerai Salade, aka Chicken Samurai Salad.

 Which either means it's a salad for Chicken Samurai, or (shudder) it is made of chicken and samurai...
-Which probably requires a trip to Japan, and a very, very, very large blender.
+Which probably requires a trip to Japan, a large blender, and a strong stomach...

 Let's not go there.
 I am somewhat reluctant to discuss blenders after watching one of the last episodes of season one of Jessica Jones...